Flat feet linked to an in-service injury are a compensable disability with the VA, as the condition can lead to chronic pain and limit mobility.

 Between strenuous physical activity and hours spent standing on tough terrain, veterans are at a high risk of developing issues with their feet due to their time in the service.

-Yes, the VA does consider flat feet to be a disability.
-To qualify for flat feet VA disability benefits, you must prove that you have been diagnosed with pes planus, bilateral pes planus, or pes planus with plantar fasciitis.
-Additionally, you need to establish that an in-service incident or stressor was the cause of your condition.
+Yes, the VA does consider Pes Planus to be a disability.
+To qualify for VA benefits, you must prove a diagnosis of pes planus, bilateral pes planus, or pes planus with plantar fasciitis.
+Additionally, establishing an in-service incident or stressor as the cause is critical.

-This connection, known as a nexus, is extremely important to your case.
-If you cannot prove your condition is directly linked to your time in the service, the VA may deny benefits.
-To establish the nexus between your condition and military service, you must provide sufficient evidence to support your claim.
+This connection, known as a nexus, is essential to your case.
+Without proof linking the condition to service, the VA may deny benefits.
+To establish a nexus, you must provide sufficient evidence, including:

 This evidence can include the following: